amazon-archives/aws-serverless-auth-reference-app/README.md

 ### Installing the prerequisites

-The application framework relies on [Node.js](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/).
-It also uses [Apache Cordova](https://cordova.apache.org/) plugins to support certain native functionality on mobile devices.
+The application framework relies on [Node.js] and [npm].
+It also uses [Apache Cordova] plugins to support certain native functionality on mobile devices.

     # install latest version of the Ionic2 CLI, Cordova, and Bower tools
     npm install -g ionic cordova bower